 The Weinsteins do Springsteen!
 In the past, we’ve also riffed on the Avengers movie poster and Lego Star Wars. —Dana Weinstein, Maplewood, New Jersey.
-These stories of true Christmas miracles will restore your hope for the holidays.

 A white Christmas is rare in Texas, so when this one occurred, we wanted to preserve it for our Christmas card.
 Little did we know that our dog was helping with the decorations. —Pat Arredondo Waco, Texas

 My 11-year-old daughter bet me that she could still fit in the dryer.
 I took the bet and lost, but at least I got a Christmas card out of it. —Debbie Slocum, Churchville, New York

 One year I was late getting my Christmas cards ready.
 So I went online, found a generic card, uploaded my photo, and hit send.
 A few days later, I got the box of cards.
 There was the photo I’d uploaded, along with some strange couple’s names on it.
 Seems I neglected to erase the generic names and replace them with mine.
 What could I do?
 I sent them out that way.
 The response from friends was unanimous: “Best card ever!” —Denise Knaub, Douglas, Wyoming

 Left to right: Courtesy Autumn Vallecorsa, Courtesy Mary Potter Kenyon, Courtesy Jane Galat

 My husband and I have tried to make Christmas unique since 2007.
 One card saw us re-create a scene from our favorite movie, A Christmas Story, with my husband dressed in a large pink bunny suit holding a BB gun.
 And no, he didn’t shoot his eye out! —Autumn Vallecorsa, Upland, California